 Knowing how your child was treated for past injuries is essential, too.
 Did the treatment work?

-What do doctors check for at sports physicals in Baytown & Crosby, TX?
+What do doctors check for at sports physicals in Baytown and Crosby, TX?

 Aside from asking some questions about the medical history, your doctor might check the eyes, ears, nose, and throat by looking deep into your child’s mouth (using a tongue depressor) or through the nose with an instrument called an otoscope.
 Then, the doctor will listen to see if there is anything wrong with their heart or lungs.